Charles1625/crop-production-ontology/README.md

 or straw.
 An agreed list of names (enumeration) for each of these three things will be required.

 ![Batch and events](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/batch-events.puml)
+Harvests will take place into Batches and will be at a Location.

-Material from a Batch may also be used as seed, or other propagative material, and the history of that material may be relevant to the crop grown from it.
-Batches will be associated with Planting and Harvest, both of which require a Location.
-Whether, or not it is used as seed, it is potentially subject to Processing, e.g. drying, cleaning, chemical treatment.
+Material from a Batch may also be used as seed, or other propagative material, and the history of that material may be relevant to what is grown from it.
+Therefore Plantings will be made from Batches.

+Where there is intercropping there will be more than one Planting, even if these take place simultaneously.
+Together such Plantings will make up a Crop which will be at a Location.
+Unless it is all  either Broadcast, or randomly planted, the Crop will have a pattern of Rows with each Row belonging to one of the Plantings and being a certain Distance from the next Row.

+Whether, or not
+a batch is used as seed, it is potentially subject to Processing, e.g. drying, cleaning, chemical treatment.

-Tests for quality etc. are made on batches, Tansfers may be made from one Batch to another, and Purchases and Sales (or other movements of material to, or from the production unit) may occur.
+Tests for quality etc. are made on batches, Transfers may be made from one Batch to another, and Purchases and Sales (or other movements of material to, or from the production unit) may occur.

 Processing and Test are classes that will require specialization.